ICPRplshelp/Quick-word-to-LaTeX-4/README.md

 A Microsoft Word to LaTeX converter which extends Pandoc by adding a lot of useful features and removes quirks that pandoc produces.
 The LaTeX document produced should look **very** similar to your MS Word document.

-It's like a pandoc filter, except I didn't want to make a pandoc filter.
+This is **NOT** a Pandoc filter.
+If you want a Pandoc filter that ports some features from this repo, click [Here](https://github.com/ICPRplshelp/MS-Word-Pandoc-Filters).

 As a warning, Heading 4s are treated as ``\paragraph{...}``s instead of ``\subsubsubsection{...}``s and are not